Double Major Information

 Benefits: Having a major -- either alone or as a double major with another area of study -- or a minor in a language area is a great way to boost your employment opportunities for the future.
 In today's globalized and globalizing world, one is always more marketable with a language major or minor on one's résumé.

 What We Offer: The Department of Modern Languages and Literatures offers French, German, Russian, Arabic, Hebrew, Chinese, and Japanese.
 In French, one can focus on any of the following three concentrations: Teacher Education (which leads to a certification to teach French), Civilization (a general liberal arts curriculum), or Translation (with Simultaneous Interpreting).
-The German and Russian programs have two possible minors -- in language and area studies.
-The German major has been reinstated, and we are hoping to bring back the Russian major soon.
-Arabic has both minors as well (the major is being created).
+The Arabic and Russian programs have two possible minors -- in language and area studies.
+The Arabic major will be offered beginning fall 2016, and we hope to bring back the Russian major soon.
+The German major has been reinstated, and students can also minor in the langauge.
 Hebrew is now working on creating a minor for the future.
-Chinese and Japanese offer all levels of language, and as of September 2011, we will have a new full-time professor of Chinese to create a fuller and very exciting program of study.
+Students can currently minor in Chinese, and Japanese is offered at all levels of language.

-Double Majoring in Language and Political Science or International Business: Many of our language majors or minors also study Political Science and International Business.
-Some have minors in Asian Studies, Jewish American Studies, etc. Also, we encourage study abroad (and help with all the details to make it happen -- students can go abroad for a semester or a full year).
+Double Majoring in Language and Political Science or International Business: Many of our language majors or minors also study Political Science and International Business, or Asian Studies.
+Also, we encourage study abroad (and help with all the details to make it happen -- students can go abroad for a semester or a full year).
 We have our own summer programs in Nice and Amman that are very popular.

 Dr. Lois Oppenheim, Chair